webdados/lang-attribute-blocks/readme.txt

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team helps validate, triage, and handle any security vulnerabilities.
 [Report a security vulnerability.]( https://patchstack.com/database/vdp/ce04f590-44d9-45f3-9411-9028e87d4725 )

 == Changelog ==

+= 2.1 - 2025-08-09 =
+* [NEW] Support for the Content block type
+* [FIX] Apply the attribute to the correct Group block tag when it’s not a DIV

 = 2.0 - 2025-08-01 =
 * [NEW] Support for new block types: Navigation, Submenu, and Page List